About Good Neighbors of Capitol Hill

 GOOD NEIGHBORS CAPITOL HILL - REFUGEE RESETTLEMENT GROUP

 Good Neighbors Capitol Hill is a coalition of 8 Capitol Hill congregations and unaffiliated friends working together since 2016 to support refugee families in Prince George’s County.
 Most of the families are SIV interpretors and their families from Afghanistan along with a few families fleeing violence from Central America.
-Our team has established nearly 60 apartments with donations of furnishings, monies and volunteers from Capitol Hill and nearby Maryland community of Cheverly.
+Our team has established 65 apartments with donations of furnishings, monies and volunteers from Capitol Hill and nearby Maryland community of Cheverly.
 We have fully supported one family and substantially assisted many others during their resettlement through financial assistance and volunteer tutors and mentors.

 Employment Mentoring: Assist with job search for achieving financial independence.
 GNCH can introduce volunteers to a refugee seeking counsel or we can connect volunteers to our partner resettlement agencies who can guide and support this relationship.